+- o Holding

 - o Propagating

 - o Stand-alone

 - o Cooperating

-8.21 APPENDIX B Attributes and Object Classes
+8.20 APPENDIX B Attributes and Object Classes

-The Contents of this section are for further study.
-Additional work describing algorithms related to schmas and special attribute types should be placed here.
+The Contents of this section are incomplete.
+Additional work describing algorithms related to schemas and special attribute types should be placed here.

-The attribute types defined in the Directory documents, par 6, and listed in tables 8.1 and 8.2 have requirements for underlying algorithms which relate:
+The attribute types defined in the Directory documents, Part 6, and listed in tables 8.1 and 8.2 have requirements for underlying algorithms which relate:

-- To the checking of attribute values from the viewpoint of syntactical correctness and compliance with pragmatic constraints. - 2.
+- 1. To the checking of attribute values from the viewpoint of syntactical correctness and compliance with pragmatic constraints. - 2.
 To the comparison of attribute values for the purpose of comparison (for equality, for matching substrings, and as a preliminary for determining relative ordering)

 Sections B.2 and B.3 give brief characteristics of the checking and comparison algorithms, respectively.
 These characteristics are not currently defined explicitly in the Directory documents.
-Section B.4 summarizes there applicability to the attribute syntaxes defined by the Directory documents.
+Section B.4 summarizes their applicability to the attribute syntaxes defined by the Directory documents.